 Strain the gravy through a sieve into a measuring cup to remove any solids like the herbs.
 Season with salt and pepper to taste.

 Serve.
-For serving, thin the gravy with more broth until the desired consistency is reached.
-For storage, refrigerate strained gravy for up to 4 days before reheating with remaining broth.
+To serve, thin the gravy with more broth until the desired consistency is reached.

 Essential For Flavor